faridelya/Nvidia-TAO-tool-Deep-Stream/Install TAO tool kit on PC/README.md

 # Install Tao Tool kit on PC
+TAO toolkit is available as a docker container or a collection of python wheels.
+There are 4 ways to run TAO Toolkit depending on your preference and setup, through

+ - the launcher CLI

+ - the containers directly

+ - the tao toolkit apis

+ - python wheels
+we will use the first method ( launcher CLI ) for installation
 # 1 Installing the Pre-requisites
 The TAO Toolkit launcher is strictly a python3 only package, capable of running on python versions >= 3.6.9.